 So, we are in the midst of that season where skin is cooking on this side of the hemisphere.
-As the summer holidays have just started, some of you may be planning to go on vacation to warmer places.
-Others may be experiencing heatwaves.
-Either way, soaring temperatures can be difficult to cope with when you suffer with migraines!
-Unfortunately, some chronic illnesses come packaged with migraines and headaches – so this can be beneficial to those of you who have to deal with them.
+Some of you may be planning to go on vacation to places with anything from warm, to extreme hot weather.
+Some of you may be experiencing a regular summer, or heatwaves.
+Either way, soaring temperatures can be difficult to cope with when you deal with migraines!

-So, here are some tips to help y0u endure the heat and possibly even escape a migraine attack;
+Here are some tips to help you endure the heat and possibly even escape a migraine attack:

 1) Bring a spritz bottle filled with water:

 Spritzing water on your face is one of the immediate ways to cool down when overwhelmed with heat.
 This has been a game changer for me during humid weather.
 Focus on spraying your face, the back of your neck and even your feet.
 I usually do this & it has worked wonders for me.

 If you want to buy your own bottle and fill it up with your own water, I recommend you buy a small travel bottle.
 Alternatively, you can also buy Evian Face Spray or even Magicool face and body cooler from amazon or your local pharmacy.